malwarebo/conductor/docs/API_REFERENCE.md

 All webhooks include a signature header for verification:

 ```
-X-GoPay-Signature: sha256=abc123...
+X-Conductor-Signature: sha256=abc123...
 ```

-Verify the signature using your webhook secret to ensure the webhook is from GoPay.
+Verify the signature using your webhook secret to ensure the webhook is from Conductor.